Data-driven framework for input/output lookup tables reduction: Application to hypersonic flows in chemical non-equilibrium: Introduction

 Despite some success, the often brute-force nature of these algorithms may not always yield a satisfactory surrogate model in terms of accuracy and computational cost.
 Bouhlel \textit{et al.} \citep{bouhlel2016} pointed out several performance issues when performing kriging in high dimensions ($D=100$).
 This number of dimensions is common in reactive flow simulations where hundreds of species are tracked, even with reduced chemical mechanisms \cite{attili2014formation,bansal2015direct,bhagatwala2014direct}.
 Moreover, one common assumption in surrogate modeling relates to the smoothness of the approximated relation.
 This is not always true, especially in hypersonic applications where shocks and temperature discontinuities are amongst the typical features of such flows.
 Nonetheless, clever pre-processing steps can greatly improve the model's performance in these cases.
 For example, Bouhlel et al. \cite{bouhlel2016} coupled kriging with partial least-squares (PLS) methods to reduce the high-dimensional ($D=100$) input space.
 In \cite{hawchar2017principal}, principal component analysis (PCA) has been used as a pre-processing step before applying polynomial chaos expansions on the PCA basis \cite{hawchar2017principal}.
 When dealing with discontinuous functions, Bettebghor \textit{et al.} \cite{bettebghor2011} proposed to cluster the input basis into different regions (to avoid a discontinuity within a cluster) and build a surrogate model on each of these regions.
 All models are then combined together and form a mixture of experts (MoE), as described in the literature \cite{hastie2009}.
 Yang \cite{yang2003regression}, however, pointed out that combining surrogate surfaces does not necessarily outperform a single model fitted over the entire input space.
-Hence, special care has to be taken in combining these steps. \\ The objective of this work is therefore to develop an effective pre-processing technique, allowing the construction of a low-dimensional surrogate model capable of replacing the computationally expensive library and the memory-intensive look-up tables when modeling inter-species interactions in simulations of chemically reactive flows.
+Hence, special care has to be taken in combining these steps.

+The objective of this work is therefore to develop an effective pre-processing technique, allowing the construction of a low-dimensional surrogate model capable of replacing the computationally expensive library and the memory-intensive look-up tables when modeling inter-species interactions in simulations of chemically reactive flows.